| List of historic valves in the ase-museoedelpro collection |

 |

-German copy of the CV76 T/R switch.
-The sample was probaly used
+copy of the CV76 T/R switch.
+The sample was probaly used in the ealy

-in the ealy experiments on the proper gas mixture to protect the diode mixer,
+experiments on the proper gas mixture to protect the diode mixer, since it

 |